The Winnecoette House

 The illustration may have been drawn by J. Warren Thyng.
 Thyng was the Principal of the Salem, MA art school, and a frequent visitor to the Weirs.
 In 1882, he organized a four week summer art school at the Weirs.
 The illustration appeared in an advertisement in the art school brochure.
 According to the advertisement, the name Winnecoette meant “Beautiful Pine Place”.
 The ad continued, “The Winnecoette is delightfully located upon the western slope, near the Weirs.
 Its situation commands one of the most extensive lake and mountain views in New Hampshire; and for healthfulness, beauty of prospect, and attractiveness, it is unsurpassed.”
 The hotel was operated that summer by a Mr. Irving W. Doolittle, who may have been the original owner.

-An advertising brochure, circa 1920’s vintage, locates the property at “Weirs Heights”, while the postcard below locates the property at “Weirs Highlands”.
-These are the only references the webmaster has seen to these parts of Weirs Beach.
+Below, an advertising brochure, circa 1920’s vintage, locates the property at “Weirs Heights”.
+The postcard below the brochure locates the property at “Weirs Highlands”.
+The webmaster has not seen any other reference to Weirs Heights, but there are other references to Weirs Highlands – a gas station and cottage colony once claimed the name.

 The Winnecoette became the Shangri-La in 1952, when it was renamed by George and Mary Spanos, who purchased the property on May 2, 1952.
 At first, there was little to distinguish it from its previous incarnation.
 Only the name seemed to have changed.
 Eventually, however, the hotel was greatly expanded and modernized.

 While the view of Winnipesaukee from the Winnecoette was superb, the hotel also had a nice view of Paugus Bay.
-Note the primitive dirt road in the foreground- this would later become today’s Route 3.
+Below are nearly identical postcards, colored quite differently.